 12 Excellent Free Tools for Monitoring Your Site’s Uptime

 It’s essential that your sites and web apps are constantly accessible to your users.
-In this article, you will find free and useful monitoring tools to help you know when your website or web application becomes unavailable.
+In this article, you will find free and useful website monitoring tools to help you know when your website or web application becomes unavailable.

 Sites24x7 is a simple website-monitoring tool for keeping track of your website or web application’s availability.
 It tests your uptime in several global locations such as Singapore, the Netherlands, and New Jersey so that you can be assured that your website is being served in major regions of the world at optimal page load times.